vvvv/VL.OpenCV/README.md

 in VisualStudio and build it.
 This is necessary for a few things that cannot yet be expressed in vl directly, like dynamic enums and static readonly instances of things.

 ### Get Nuget Dependency
-This wrapper is depending on the thirdparty nuget [OpenCVSharp3-AnyCPU](https://github.com/shimat/opencvsharp).
+This wrapper is depending on two thirdparty nugets: [OpenCvSharp4.runtime.win](https://github.com/shimat/opencvsharp) and [OpenCvSharp4](https://github.com/shimat/opencvsharp).
 When installing the VL.OpenCV nuget as mentioned under "Using the library" above, this dependency will be installed automatically.
 To install it otherwise, go to your vvvvs

     \lib\packs

 on a commandline and run

-    nuget.exe install OpenCVSharp3-AnyCPU
+    nuget.exe install OpenCvSharp4.Windows

 ### Start vvvv
 Then start vvvv with the commandline parameter: